 Why Hire Our Dram Shop Litigation Attorneys at Mickelsen Dalton?

 We will never back down from a case.
 We are bold.
 We are relentless.
-Our attorneys realize how complex and difficult dram shop cases can be, which is why we use our unlimited resources and experience to tackle every case with care and discretion.
+Our South Carolina dram shop attorneys realize how complex and difficult these cases can be, which is why we use our unlimited resources and experience to tackle every case with care and discretion.
 We use our voices to speak for our victims while allowing our results to speak for themselves.

 In just three short years from opening our doors, we have already obtained over $3,000,000.00 in verdicts and settlements for our clients.